adgluzdov/leprycoin/README.md

-# leprycoin.io
+# leprycoin
-For Leprycoin App
+For leprycoin app